Medically reviewed by Drugs.com. Last updated on Feb 12, 2023.

 LASIX combined with angiotensin-converting enzyme inhibitors or angiotensin II receptor blockers may lead to severe hypotension and deterioration in renal function, including renal failure.
 An interruption or reduction in the dosage of LASIX, angiotensin-converting enzyme inhibitors, or angiotensin receptor blockers may be necessary.

 Potentiation occurs with ganglionic or peripheral adrenergic blocking drugs.

-Phenytoin interferes directly with renal action of Lasix.
-There is evidence that treatment with phenytoin leads to decrease intestinal absorption of Lasix, and consequently to lower peak serum furosemide concentrations.
+Phenytoin interferes directly with renal action of LASIX.
+There is evidence that treatment with phenytoin leads to decreased intestinal absorption of LASIX, and consequently to lower peak serum furosemide concentrations.